Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 1. [Run the server](#3-run-the-server).
 1. [Run the mobile application](#4-run-the-mobile-application).

-### 1: Provision a Postgres instance
+### 1: Provision a PostgreSQL instance

-Log into the IBM Cloud and provision a [Postgres instance](https://cloud.ibm.com/catalog/services/databases-for-postgresql).

-[HN - These are not accurate - also, there is no Postgres lite tier!! eeek]
+The server requires and SQL server, and has been tested using PostgreSQL.
+You can deploy this in the IBM CLoud by logging into the IBM Cloud and provisioning a [Postgres instance](https://cloud.ibm.com/catalog/services/databases-for-postgresql).
+Note that this does require a paid plan, although if you are new to the IBM Cloud, it is likely your initial cloud credits will cover this for a significant time.
+Alternatively, you could deploy a your own PostgreSQL instance either locally or in a remote VM or container.
+In this case, ensure you obatin the equivilent credientials to those described below.

 1. Choose your Databases for Postgres plan.
-You should choose an appropriate region, give the service a name, and it is recommended you choose **Use only IAM** under **Available authentication methods**.
+You should choose an appropriate region, give the service a name.
 You can leave the other settings with their defaults.
 Click the blue **Create** button when ready.
-1. Once your Postgres instance has been created, you need to create a service credential that the CIR API Server can use to communicate with it.
+1. Once your Postgres instance has been created, you need to create a service credential that the API Server can use to communicate with it.
 By selecting your running Postgres instance, you can choose **Service credentials** from the left-hand menu.
 Create a new service credential and give it a name (it doesn't matter what you call it).
 1. Once created, you can display the credentials by selecting **view service credentials**, and then copy the credential, so you are ready to paste it into the code of the API server in Step 3.

 ### 2. Set up an instance of Watson Media